bright1993ff66/traffic_info_perception/README.md

 - Where (route/intersection/expressway/etc) people are most discussed in the accident hotspot and the congestion hotspot?
 Which hotspot areas should be prioritized for the following traffic management?

+## 2. Traffic Hotspot Analysis Module Based on Social Media Data

+The overview of the traffic hotspot analysis module is given below:

+![Traffic Hotspot Analysis Module](https://github.com/bright1993ff66/traffic_info_perception/blob/main/project_figures/traffic_hotspot_framework.png)

 The **main contributions** of this study are:

 - We use a new data source, social media data, to detect and characterize the accident and congestion hotspots from people’s perspectives.
-- We modify the Kernel Density Estimation (KDE) approach to identify the people-centric traffic hotspots, by incorporating the sentiment information of traffic-relevant microblogs.
+- We modify the Kernel Density Estimation (KDE) approach to identify the people-centric traffic hotspots, by incorporating the sentiment information of traffic-relevant Chinese microblogs.
 The detected hotspot is further compared with the traditional KDE method.
 - We further provide insights into the traffic accidents and congestions in Shanghai and offer policy recommendations for future traffic management.

-## 2. Traffic Hotspot Analysis Module Based on Social Media Data

-The overview of the traffic hotspot analysis module is given below:

-![Traffic Hotspot Analysis Module](https://github.com/bright1993ff66/traffic_info_perception/blob/main/project_figures/traffic_hotspot_framework.png)

 ## 3. Main Findings

-To be updated...
+> To be updated...

+## 4. Descriptions

+- The [content analysis](https://github.com/bright1993ff66/traffic_info_perception/tree/main/content_analysis) folder saves the codes to conduct the microblog content analysis, including sentiment analysis, keyword extraction, visualizations, topic modeling ,etc.
+- The [detect traffic](https://github.com/bright1993ff66/traffic_info_perception/tree/main/detect_traffic) directory saves the utilities for the traffic-relevant information detection with location information
+- The [compute_kde.py](https://github.com/bright1993ff66/traffic_info_perception/blob/main/gis_analysis_project/compute_kde.py) and [compare_kde.py](https://github.com/bright1993ff66/traffic_info_perception/blob/main/gis_analysis_project/compare_kde.py) in the [gis_analysis_project](https://github.com/bright1993ff66/traffic_info_perception/tree/main/gis_analysis_project) directory stores the functions to conduct the [Kernel Density Estimation (KDE)](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/how-kernel-density-works.htm#:~:text=Kernel%20Density%20calculates%20the%20density,is%20fitted%20over%20each%20point.&text=The%20density%20at%20each%20output,overlay%20the%20raster%20cell%20center.) and compare the different hotspot identification modules.
+- The [text_preprocessing.py](https://github.com/bright1993ff66/traffic_info_perception/blob/main/process_text/text_preprocessing.py) in the [process_text](https://github.com/bright1993ff66/traffic_info_perception/tree/main/process_text) folder saves the functions for text preprocessing.

-## 4. Prerequisites
+## 5. Prerequisites

 For kernel density computation presented in [compute_kde.py](https://github.com/bright1993ff66/traffic_info_perception/blob/main/gis_analysis_project/compute_kde.py), you need to use the Python version (Python 2.7) installed with ArcMap.
 For other codes, Python 3.7 or above is needed.